Healthy Homes Assessment Paparangi

 Draught Stopping Paparangi

-If a draught could be felt from unreasonable gaps or holes that it requirements to be closed.
+If a draught could be felt through gaps that are too large or holes that it requirements to be sealed.

 What are unreasonable gaps or holes?

-Get the complete information to the Healthy Homes draught stopping requirements.
+See the full details of the Healthy Homes draught stopping requirements.

 draught stopping building inspections